operator-framework/community/GOVERNANCE.md

 * Issuing statements on behalf of Operator Framework and its subprojects
 * Reviewing and approving Contributor Ladder advancement for participants who work on the overall umbrella project
+* Facilitate outreach and project participation in CNCF events

 In performance of these duties, the Steering Committee will hold a monthly meeting that is open to all contributors.
 The Committee may hold